EyadShawky/movie-website-using-react/README.md

-you have to download the node module in the folder to run the project
+you have to download the node module in the folder to run the project and .get